rust-lang/book/second-edition/src/ch10-01-syntax.md

 ### Using Generic Data Types in Enum Definitions

-Similarly to structs, enums can be defined to hold generic data types in their variants.
+A *generic enum* can be defined to hold generic data types in its variants.
 We used the `Option<T>` enum provided by the standard library in Chapter 6, and now its definition should make more sense.
-Let's take another
+Let's take another look:
-look:

 ```rust
 enum Option<T> {